Post

 Thread Execution Hijacking

-It is a technique used to take control of the execution flow of a running thread in a process.
-By hijacking the execution of a thread, an attacker can divert the thread’s execution to their own malicious code or manipulate the behavior of the target process.
+It is a technique that takes control of the execution flow of a running thread within a process.
+By hijacking the thread’s execution, an attacker can redirect it to their own malicious code or alter the behavior of the target process.

 • OpenProcess